Do you want to learn how to become a budtender in Nevada?

 How to Get a Marijuana Agent Registration Card

-If you’re over 21 years of age and want to start working in Nevada’s cannabis market, you’ll first need to obtain a Marijuana Agent Registration Card.
-Every employee in the marijuana industry can apply through the Nevada Department of Taxation’s Marijuana Enforcement Division.
+If you’re over 21 years of age and want to start working in Nevada’s cannabis market as a budtender, you’ll first need to obtain a Marijuana Agent Registration Card.
+An employee in the state’s marijuana industry can apply through the Nevada Department of Taxation’s Marijuana Enforcement Division.

-To complete the application, you must provide your basic personal and contact information and choose between job categories: cultivation, dispensary, production, distributor, and laboratory.
-To work as a budtender, choose the dispensary agent registration card category.
+To complete the agent card application, you must provide your basic personal and contact information and choose between the following job categories: cultivation, dispensary, production, distributor, and laboratory.
+To become licensed to work as a budtender, choose the dispensary agent registration card category.

-The application includes an attestation form that indicates you haven’t been convicted of an excluded felony, have had an agent card revoked, and committed other excluded violations.
+The application includes an Attestation Form that states you haven’t been convicted of an excluded felony, have had an agent card revoked, or committed other excluded violations.

-The application’s dispense/divert pledge form indicates you will not give cannabis products to unauthorized individuals based on state regulations.
+The application’s Dispense/Divert Pledge Form states that you will not give cannabis products to unauthorized individuals.

 The application also requires you to sign a fingerprint background waiver.
 You must visit a state-approved fingerprinting office in Nevada to undergo a background check.